Donald Trump Wants To Use Nuclear Weapons To Stop Hurricanes From Hitting The United States, ‘Axios’ Reports

 — Garrett Haake (@GarrettHaake) August 25, 2019

 As National Geographic pointed out in a 2016 report on “the ‘nuke a hurricane’ myth,” the idea of fighting hurricanes with nuclear weapons was first proposed in 1961, when U.S. Weather Bureau head Francis W. Riechelderfer told a National Press Club meeting that he could “imagine the possibility someday of exploding a nuclear bomb on a hurricane far at sea.”
-But he added that the Weather Bureau would not attempt to acquire its own nuclear arsenal until “we know what we’re doing.”
+But he added that the weather bureau would not attempt to acquire its own nuclear arsenal until “we know what we’re doing.”